marmy28/db_constraints/docs/keyedcollection.md

 ---|
 *T item*|
 &nbsp;&nbsp;&nbsp;&nbsp;the item you want to add to this.|
+*Flag!"notifyChange" notifyChange*|
+&nbsp;&nbsp;&nbsp;&nbsp;whether or not to emit this change.
+Should only be No if coming from itemChanged|

 :exclamation: **Throws:**
 UniqueConstraintException if this already contains item and
     enforceConstraints is true.

+:exclamation: **Throws:**
-    CheckConstraintException if the item is violating any of its defined check constraints and enforceConstraints is true.
+CheckConstraintException if the item is violating any of its
+    defined check constraints and enforceConstraints is true.